 What is the treatment for phobias?

-- Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both thoughts and behaviours.
+- Cognitive behavioural therapy (CBT) is a mixture of the two where you may benefit from changing both your thoughts and your behaviours.

 Note: unlike other forms of talking treatments (psychotherapy), CBT does not look into the events of the past.
 CBT aims to deal with your current thought processes and/or behaviours, and helps to change them where appropriate.

-CBT usually works well to treat most phobias, but does not suit everyone.
+CBT usually works well to treat most phobias but does not suit everyone.
 However, it may not be available on the NHS in all areas.
-See separate leaflet called Cognitive Behavioural Therapy (CBT) for more details.
+See the separate leaflet called Cognitive Behavioural Therapy (CBT) for more details.

-These are commonly used to treat depression, but they also help to reduce the symptoms of phobias (particularly agoraphobia and social phobia), even if you are not depressed.
+These are commonly used to treat depression.
+However, they also help to reduce the symptoms of phobias (particularly agoraphobia and social phobia), even if you are not depressed.
 They work by interfering with brain chemicals (neurotransmitters) such as serotonin which may be involved in causing anxiety symptoms.

 - Antidepressants do not work straightaway.
-It takes 2-4 weeks before their effect builds up and anxiety is helped.
-A common problem is that some people stop the medicine after a week or so, as they feel that it is doing no good and it is too early to tell if the medication is working.
+It takes two to four weeks before their effect builds up and anxiety is helped.
+A common problem is that some people stop the medicine after a week or so, as they feel that it is doing no good, and it is too early to tell if the medication is working.